Updated: Jul 14, 2022

 How old is the image relative to the actual weather?
 Of course, all of the processing above takes time and the mosaic considers a virtual volume which is typically a 4-6 minute period.
 Next, the results need to be distributed and broadcast.
 The results of the steps above are sent out over the NWS LDM feed where it is picked up by Harris and prepared to be transmitted via the ADS-B radio stations.
 Finally, your avionics vendor (e.g., Garmin) collects this data via your FIS-B datalink receiver (the mosaic is sent in continuous blocks) and it must be rendered on your portable or panel-mounted display.
 Notwithstanding the latency difference among vendors to render the data, the "age" of the refreshed mosaic will be 3-4 minutes old relative to the NWS freeze time.
 Then you will stare at that image for another two minutes until it's refreshed again.

 In the end, there's no real way to determine the exact age of any particular pixel when it's initially rendered on your display.
 Best case scenario, that pixel is 4 minutes old relative to the weather outside the cockpit; worst case scenario it's 9 minutes old.
 This is primarily driven by the fact that the virtual volume from the NEXRAD sensors extends over a 4-6 minute window.
-On average you are looking at an image that's 5 or 6 minute old from reality and that ages for two minutes to 7 or 8 minutes old.
+On average you are looking at an image that's 5 or 6 minutes old from what you might see outside of the cockpit and that ages for two minutes to 7 or 8 minutes old.

 What's there to worry about?